College of Health & Pharmaceutical Sciences Dental Hygiene

 Standards Committee is charged with reviewing the applicants and accepting those who

 possess the best credentials.
-The committeee attempts to select the best possible
+The committee attempts to select the best possible students

 Application Materials- All application information for admission must be submitted

-to the Department of Dental Hygiene by March 1 of the year in which the student wishes
+to the Department of Dental Hygiene by February 1 of the year in which the student

 Application to the University, if not already enrolled